rkassila/Medical_AImaging/README.md

 ---
 ## How to use ?
 <p>
-  <i>To be able to test the app, I've created small models : to be able to upload on GitHub, original models being > 2 Gb in total.
-Those small models performance is poor (46-70% accuracy) and don't perform with GradCAM (AI Vision).
-I will try to create intermediate versions in the future that will allow better performances and upload in GitHub while maintaining sufficient performance.
-Normal detection is heavily impacted (see below change in model use).
-Images displayed on this ReadMe have been made with original models.</i>
+  <i>To be able to test the app, I've created small models : original models being > 2 Gb in total (over GitHub limit). <br/>
+    Those small models accuracy (46-70%) is not as good as the original models (see below for explanations) but is offering sufficient performance considenring the reduction of size : original diseases classifiers were over 700Mb each + 200Mb for binary detection (diseased or not), small models are 2.5Mb for both usages.<br/> Images displayed on this ReadMe have been made with original models.</i>

 - Download the repository
 - In terminal : 'pip install -r requirements.txt'